Lucky5111/google-homepage/README.md

 '''Hello!

-I have recreated the google search page!
+I am trying to recreate the google search page.

 Please feel to download and leave feedback on how I can improve on bettering my code.